 - 1/2 tsp vanilla extract

 - It is important to let the coconut milk chill in a refrigerator over night to make sure the fat separates from the liquid.
 You want to only use the coconut cream on top for the whipped cream.
-You can use the coconut liquid for smoothies or other recipes.
+You can use the coconut liquid for smoothies or other recipes like this crumble cake.

 - Before making the whipped cream, chill your bowl for 10 minutes if it is a stainless steel bowl.